Anthony-Maxwell1/arduino-cli_arduinobuddyfork/README.md

 ## WARNING: This is the arduinobuddy fork of arduino-cli.
 It contains some modified source code and will **not** work like the original.
 https://github.com/arduino/arduino-cli (Original Repository)

+**Warning**: This tool is dependent on the equivalent android app.
+Read the documentation located in `./integration.md` to develop your own app!

 Note: The build file `build_arduinobuddy.bat` works for any golang code.
 Feel free to use it as you like.

 ### Arduino Buddy - To compile to android _WINDOWS ONLY_